When I went vegetarian at 16, part of it was because I wanted to save animals.

 Vegetarians displayed elevated prevalence rates for depressive disorders, anxiety disorders and somatoform disorders.
 Due to the matching procedure, the findings cannot be explained by socio-demographic characteristics of vegetarians (e.g. higher rates of females, predominant residency in urban areas, high proportion of singles).
 The analysis of the respective ages at adoption of a vegetarian diet and onset of a mental disorder showed that the adoption of the vegetarian diet tends to follow the onset of mental disorders.

 If you have a friend or child that has gone vegetarian, I suggest being mindful of the situation.
-The prevalence of eating disorders has skyrocketed and while it make seem unlikely, it’s a possibility that this new diet is a guise.
+The prevalence of eating disorders has skyrocketed.
+While it may seem unlikely, it’s a possibility that this new diet is a guise.